 Be On Your Best Behavior When You Visit The Zoo

-Needless to say when photographing in a zoo it’s critical that you do not agitate the animals or behave in a way that draws too much attention to yourself.
+Needless to say when undertaking zoo photography it’s critical that you do not agitate the animals or behave in a way that draws too much attention to yourself.

 Don't parade around like you're something special.
-If anything that will cause the otherwise good natured zoo staff to begin behaving like over zealous security officers.
+That may cause the otherwise good natured zoo staff to begin behaving like over zealous security officers.

 A day at the zoo can be a fantastic educational experience.
 So why not add to it by making some great photos by which to remember the day?

 You'll have fun, be able to make a record of your adventure and then share those photos with friends and family through social media.